opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Alerting

-When the data source feature is enabled, you can navigate to **Alerting** under the **OpenSearch Plugins** menu and view all connected data sources.
-In the data source view, the default data source and its corresponding detection rules are displayed.
-However, you can select any connected data source to view its corresponding detection rules from the **Data sources** dropdown.
-The following GIF illustrates these steps using detection rules.
+When the data source feature is enabled, navigate to **Alerting** under **OpenSearch Plugins**.
+Here, you can view all connected data sources.
+By default, the primary data source and its detection rules are displayed.
+However, you can select any connected data source from the **Data sources** dropdown to view its corresponding detection rules.
+The following GIF illustrates these steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/mds_monitor_view.gif" alt="Multiple data sources in Alerting list page"/>